INTERAGENCY TASK FORCE

 The U.S. Government engages with and supports several congressionally mandated advisory councils and committees comprised of nongovernmental stakeholders, including:

-The United States Advisory Council on Human Trafficking, established by the of 2015 (Pub.
+The United States Advisory Council on Human Trafficking, established by the Justice for Victims of Trafficking Act of 2015 (Pub.
 L. No. 114-22), provides a formal platform for trafficking survivors to advise and make recommendations on federal anti-trafficking policies to the President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF).
 Each member is a survivor of human trafficking, and together they represent a diverse range of backgrounds and experiences.
 The Council is appointed by the President for two-year terms.

 The National Advisory Committee on the Sex Trafficking of Children & Youth in the United States advises the Attorney General and the Secretary of Health and Human Services on the nation’s response to trafficking.
-The Committee was created in consultation with the Department of Justice and the National Governor’s Association per the (Pub.
+The Committee was created in consultation with the Department of Justice and the National Governor’s Association per the Preventing Sex Trafficking and Strengthening Families Act (Pub.
 L. No. 113-183).

-The (Pub.
+The Combating Human Trafficking in Commercial Vehicles Act (Pub.
 L. No. 115-99) required the establishment of the Department of Transportation Advisory Committee on Human Trafficking to make recommendations on actions the Department can take to help combat human trafficking, and to develop recommended best practices for states and state and local transportation stakeholders in combating human trafficking.

-The (Pub.
+The Trade Facilitation and Trade Enforcement Act of 2015 (Pub.
 L. No. 114-125) established the Commercial Customs Operations Advisory Committee to advise the Departments of the Treasury and Homeland Security on the commercial operations of U.S. Customs and Border Protection (CBP) and related functions of the departments.
 This Committee has a Forced Labor Working Group, comprised of trade members and civil society organizations, to act as a standing forum of subject matter experts that can be called together by CBP when forced labor issues arise to solicit feedback and advice from the trade community.